cloudnative-pg/cloudnative-pg/docs/src/kubernetes_upgrade.md

 !!!
 Note
-    When performing the `kubectl drain` command, you will need to add the `--delete-local-data` option.
+    When performing the `kubectl drain` command, you will need to add the `--delete-emptydir-data` option.
     Don't be afraid: it refers to another volume internally used by the operator - not the PostgreSQL data directory.